rfortherestofus/course-manual/docs/index.md

 And here's the video I reference in the above video showing the result.

 <iframe src="https://player.vimeo.com/video/441483009" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+You can download the circle mask I use to make the video of you round [here](images/circle-mask.png).

 ## Recording Procedures